oliverw/miningcore/README.md

 ## Support

+Paid support by the maintainer can be requested at [contact@coinfoundry.org](mailto:contact@coinfoundry.org).

-Feel free to visit the [Discussions Area](https://github.com/coinfoundry/miningcore/discussions).
+For general questions visit the [Discussions Area](https://github.com/coinfoundry/miningcore/discussions).

 ## Running Miningcore